After the Removal of Multiple Teeth

 Immediately following procedure begin taking medication as prescribed by your doctor.
 It is best to take the initial dose before the anesthesia wears off.
 Don’t be afraid to use the medication as it is designed to make those first days after surgery more comfortable.
 When taking oral medication, drink at least 1/2 cup of water or juice, to aid in absorption and reduce stomach irritation.

-After 24 hours continue to take your medication if pain persists.
-Unusual side effects from the medication should be reported to your doctor.
+After 24 hours continue to take your medication every 4-6 hours as needed.
+Unusual side effects from the medications should be reported to your doctor.

 Nausea & Vomiting